amrnet/amrnet/docs/usage.rst

 .. container:: justify-text

    This panel offers a series of summary plots.
 The default view is "AMR trends". **Click a plot title** in the rotating selector at the top of the panel, to choose a different plot.
-The specific plots available vary by pathogen, as do the definitions of AMR and genotype variables (see individual pathogen details).
+The specific plots available vary by pathogen, as do the definitions of AMR and genotype variables (see individual :ref:`pathogen details <individual_pathogen_details>`).
 Summary plots are intended to show region- or country-level summaries, but if no country is selected they will populate with pooled estimates of proportion across all data passing the current filters.

    All plots are interactive.
 Use the **Plotting options** panel on the right to modify the region/country to display, or to select other options available for the current plot such as which variables to display, and whether to show **counts or percentages**.